22 September 2022

 Data is the bedrock of factual information.
 Without it, assertions are guesswork and decisions are speculative.
-The main reason that individual organisations within the construction industry are unable to understand the full implications of their errors and rework is because they do not have the data required to tell that story, nor the tools and time needed to gather and process such data.
+The main reason that individual organizations within the construction industry are unable to understand the full implications of their errors and rework is because they do not have the data required to tell that story, nor the tools and time needed to gather and process such data.

-Lack of standardised systems
+Lack of standardized systems

-The industry’s failure to gather data on rework rests upon a variety of complex factors, one of which is a lack of standardisation.
+The industry’s failure to gather data on rework rests upon a variety of complex factors, one of which is a lack of standardization.
 For example, a single unifying definition of ‘what rework is’ does not exist, let alone how it should be recorded and dealt with.

 Some construction companies record errors identified at handover (defects); others are more interested in ‘latent defects,’ meaning errors identified thereafter.
 Many of the remaining companies have no system whatsoever for measuring the costs of error, preferring to take a reactive, ad-hoc approach and accepting the concomitant surprises, cost escalations and delays.

-This lack of standardisation is not just a problem at the industry level, it is also apparent on single projects, where many different trades will be working to their own siloed systems with different processes and expectations.
+This lack of standardization is not just a problem at the industry level, it is also apparent on single projects, where many different trades will be working to their own siloed systems with different processes and expectations.